sciZer0/7/v/README.md

 Both Transaction Fees and Rents are paid in the Vote token (in Hands).

 All Transaction Fees and Rents paid are burned.

+This all results in the native token with decreasing total-supply.

+As mentioned above, thanks to this unique native token having the decreasing total-supply, the blockchain for the first time in the industry creates the most valuable asset in the financial world: **the permissionless globally-transferable token with the constantly-increasing scarcity**.

 *About the Helping Spammer*